geotserga/Fashion-mnist_dataset_Clustering/README.md

 ### Dataset

-The dataset used is the Fashion MNIST dataset, which consists of 70,000 grayscale images in 10 categories.
+The dataset used is the [Fashion MNIST dataset] (https://keras.io/api/datasets/fashion_mnist/), which consists of 70,000 grayscale images in 10 categories.

 ### Methodology